-- Flexible hoses connect the FSRU and supplying LNG carrier.
-The expected loading rate will be 10,000 m³/h LNG.
+- Flexible hoses connect the FSRU to LNG tankers.
+The expected loading rate will be 10,000 m³ of LNG per hour.

-- The duration of the discharge operation is similar to the one of a land based LNG Terminal.
+- The duration to the discharge operation is similar to the one of a onshore LNG terminal.

-With Mitsui O.S.K.
+In Mitsui O.S.K.
 Lines (MOL), Uniper already has an experienced and reliable partner at its side.
-As part of the project, MOL intends to own, operate and finance the FSRU.

-Why is Uniper engaged in the FSRU project Wilhelmshaven?
+Why is Uniper committed to the Wilhelmshaven FSRU Project?

-Uniper is one of the largest gas companies in Europe and has the technical and commercial expertise to implement the project together with strong partners.
-Since more than 15 years Uniper is active in the LNG business.
+Uniper is one of the largest gas companies in Europe and has the technical and commercial expertise to implement the project together with its strong partners.
+Uniper has over 15 years of experience in the LNG business.

-Uniper’s LNG portfolio is on a steep growth track, with transport capacities and international LNG procurement projects.
-Furthermore, the LNG trading business has grown strongly in recent years.
+Uniper’s LNG portfolio is constantly expanding and includes transportation capacities and international LNG procurement projects.
+In addition, the LNG trading business has grown strongly in recent years.

-Moreover, with its subsidiary Liqvis, Uniper is active in the field of LNG mobility in heavy goods traffic.
+Moreover, through its subsidiary Liqvis, Uniper is also active in the area of LNG mobility in the heavy transport sector.

 Why MOL as a partner?

-MOL is a Japanese transport company founded in 1964.
+MOL is a Japanese transport company that was founded in 1964.

-MOL is one of the leading players in the LNG shipping industry.
+MOL is one of the leading companies in the LNG shipping industry.